 There will likely be up to 4K HDR AirPlay for mirroring, photos, and video out to 2nd generation Apple TV or later, as well as an AirPlay 2–enabled smart TV.
 Video mirroring and video out will support up to 1080p through Lightning Digital AV Adapters and Lightning to VGA Adapters.

 The iPhone 14 design is similar to last year's (at least for three models), so there won't be too much of a change.
-When we know more, we'll update these measurements.
-We don't expect the water resistance rating to change either.
+There is a rumored difference in size on the Pro series models, but it's so tiny you can barely tell on an imperial (inches) scale.
+However, we do not expect to see any changes in the entry-level iPhone 14.
+We don't expect the water resistance rating to change.

 - iPhone 14 height: 5.78 inches (146.7 mm)

 - iPhone 14 width: 2.82 inches (71.5 mm)

 - iPhone 14 depth: 0.30 inch (7.65 mm)